GBE financial management fundamentals

-The Directors are responsible for the financial stewardship and the ongoing solvency of the GBE and must ensure that its resources are properly deployed to meet its purpose as a government-owned entity.
+The Directors are responsible for the financial stewardship and the ongoing solvency of the GBE and must ensure that its resources are properly deployed to meet its purpose.

 A key objective of a GBE, like that of a private sector company, is to add to its shareholder value.